Saynka/city_explorer_api/README.md

 ## Change Log

-1:00 PM 10/16/20 - application if fully functional for location and weather and ready for the front end
+1:00 PM 10/16/20 - application is fully functional for location and weather and ready for the front end
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an examples:

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource.